ozer-do/kozahq/README.md

-# Poli - Business & Product Strategy Knowledge Base
+# Product & Growth Strategy Knowledge Base

 This repository is a comprehensive collection of knowledge and insights focused on:
 - Product Strategy & Positioning